Industry Analyses — Exegens® Strategic Kaizen

 The AA-Plant case study — a 2,400-employee automotive-adjacent heavy manufacturing facility — demonstrates a $7.5M annual KAIZENshiro achieved through three concurrent Strategic Kaizen streams: +32% OEE improvement, +17% unit cost reduction, and +9.5% labour productivity gain.
 All without capital investment.

-The critical CLW categories in heavy manufacturing are: unplanned downtime (TRL-1), setup excess (TRL-2), yield loss (PLW-1), energy overconsumption (PLW-3), and material variance (PLW-5).
-CCLW — the root-cause 80% — concentrates in TRL-1 and PLW-1 interactions at the production bottleneck.
+The critical CLW categories: unplanned downtime (TRL-1), setup excess (TRL-2), yield loss (PLW-1), energy overconsumption (PLW-3), and material variance (PLW-5).
+CCLW concentrates in TRL-1 and PLW-1 interactions at the production bottleneck.

 TRL-1 Unplanned Downtime TRL-2 Setup Excess PLW-1 Yield Loss PLW-3 Energy SBTP Critical